visionspacetec/Prust/log.md

 Learned about references and patterns.
 Still have to make a decision about the hierarchical structure.
 ### 24.07.2020 Friday
 Created a module called headers and made a struct called "PrimaryHeader" and implemented its constructor which will have byte array and returns the struct.
 Later parameter checks should be done for the constructor.
+A method for the struct PrimaryHeader is also defined but currently acts as a stub function.